pyrddlgym-project/pyRDDLGym/docs/jax.rst

 From Python
 ^^^^^^^^^^^^^^^^^^^

-To customize the hyper-parameter tuning algorithm in detail, first specify a config file template where concrete hyper-parameter to tune are replaced by keywords, i.e.:
+To customize the hyper-parameter tuning algorithm in detail, first create an abstract config file, where concrete hyper-parameters to tune are replaced by keywords.
+To tune the sigmoid relaxation in the compiler and the optimizer learning rate, for example:

 .. code-block:: shell